Performance studies: Academic programs

 Performance studies incorporates theories of drama, dance, art, anthropology, folkloristics, philosophy, cultural studies, psychology, sociology, comparative literature, communication studies, and increasingly, music performance.

 The first academic department with the name "Performance Studies" started at NYU in 1980.
 Shortly after in 1984 Northwestern University renamed its long-standing Department of Interpretation as the "Department of Performance Studies;" finally reflect their broadened definition of text and performance.
 Generally the differences between the NYU and Northwestern models cite different disciplinary concerns, however, in both instances a focus on practice lead to research methodologies and theories beyond theatre or literature in relation to or in service of understanding performance.
 For more information on the different origins and disciplinary traditions of performance studies see Shannon Jackson's book Professing Performance and the introductory chapter in Nathan Stucky and Cynthia Wimmer's Teaching Performance Studies.

-In the United States, the interdisciplinary and multi-focus field has spread to Columbia, Brown, UCLA, UCI, UC Berkeley, and elsewhere.
-Undergraduate and graduate programs are offered at The University of Texas at Austin, UCLA's Culture and Performance Program, UC Davis, UC Irvine, Kennesaw State University, Louisiana State University, Southern Illinois University Carbondale, California State University, Northridge, San Jose State University, University of San Diego, University of Maryland, the University of North Carolina Chapel Hill, and Washington University in St. Louis.
-Texas A&M University's Department of Performance Studies is unique in including both Music and Theatre degree programs.
+Undergraduate and graduate programs are offered at the UCLA, UC Davis, UC Irvine, Kennesaw State University, Louisiana State University, California State University, Northridge, San Jose State University, Southern Illinois University Carbondale, Texas A&M University, University of Maryland, College Park, University of North Carolina at Chapel Hill, University of San Diego, University of Texas at Austin, and Washington University in St. Louis.

 In the United Kingdom Aberystwyth University offers a degree scheme in performance studies with highly acclaimed performance artists such as Mike Pearson, Heike Roms and Jill Greenhalgh.
 The University of Roehampton in London offers a BA in drama, Theatre and Performance Studies.
 Richmond University, London also offers a BA in Performance and Theatre Arts.
 The University of Plymouth has offered a BA in Theatre & Performance since the early 1990s; its postgraduate research programme (ResM and MPhil/PhD) specialises in performance studies.
 The University of Warwick also offers a BA in Theatre and Performance Studies, in addition to leading Postgraduate programmes.
 More recently, the Guildford School of Acting has offered a BA in Theatre and Performance.
 Part of the conservatoire, the course focused on investigating performance practically, with strong emphasis on the idea of Practice as Research.
 The programme was led by Dr Laura Cull, founder of the now multinational Centre for Performance Philosophy; a new strand of performance studies which attempts to develop the relationship between philosophy and performance.